 Interest on borrowings

 Provided any interest on borrowings is 'wholly and exclusively' for the property business, it doesn't matter where the finance originates from.
 The loan may be on the property itself in the form of a mortgage or may be from other sources.
 The important point is that the borrowings must have been for the purposes of financing the property business.
-For example, interest on a mortgage which was to finance your ordinary private residence will not be allowable.

 However, from April 2017 there is a restriction on tax relief for finance costs.
 The tax relief will be restricted to basic rate tax relief only and is being phased in gradually from April 2017.